yayegeyay/yayegeyay.github.io/_posts/2024-07-12-personalized-software-ai.md

 ### The Strategic Framework for Mass Personalization

-Based on this experience, I developed a systematic approach to building scalable customization:
+Based on this experience, we developed a systematic approach to building scalable customization:

 **Identify Variation Patterns:** Analyze where standardization creates the most friction in user workflows, then build configuration systems specifically for those areas.